Green-Software-Foundation/sci-guide/docs/I/index.md

 There are multiple techniques that can be used to get the value of carbon intensity.
 Some of the techniques are listed below.

 #### 1) [ API based techniques ](APIBased.md)
- Refers to the approach of integrating your software with APIs that provide the margical carbon itensity at run time or at delayed intervals (i.e every 15 minutes).
+ Refers to the approach of integrating your software with APIs that provide the marginal carbon intensity at run time or at delayed intervals (i.e every 15 minutes).
 #### 2) [ SDK Based ](SDKBased.md)
 Refers to the approach of integrating your software with SDK that provides the marginal carbon intensity at run time or delayed intervals (i.e every 15 minutes).
 #### 3) [ Lookup Carbon Intensity Database / Sources  ](Database.md)